The Caste System

 The Vedas are the Sanskrit writings that are the earliest sacred texts of Hinduism.
 The Vedas suggest the caste system in India.
 There were four social classes in the ancient Aryan society.
-These were the brahmins (priests & scholars); warriors & nobles; artisans & merchants; and on the lowest level, farm workers, laborers, servants
+These were the Brahmins (priests & scholars); warriors & nobles; artisans & merchants; and on the lowest level, farm workers, laborers, servants

 Once the Aryans settled down and began to grow their food instead of being just herdsmen, they started developing a caste system.
 The caste system started with just four castes.
 In order of importance and power these castes were priests, warriors, traders and farmers, and finally paid workers.
 The caste system grew progressively more strict until finally you were born into your caste and could not move or marry out of your caste.

 The caste system really wasn't part of Hinduism, at first.
-The caste system began at about the same time as Hindusim.
+The caste system began at about the same time as Hinduism.
 The caste system remained in place in India for thousands of years, long after Aryan rule was replaced by other leaders.
 But over the years, the caste system became intertwined with Hindu India.
 When Buddhism began in India, Buddhists did not recognize castes.
 That made Buddhism very attractive to the lower ranks in India's society.
 But in spite of the introduction of Buddhism and other religions, most ancient India people remained Hindus, and thus the caste system continued.

 Top Caste: The Brahims: The top caste was made up of scholars, priests, teachers, judges, and landowners.
 They were know as the Brahmin caste or Brahmins.
 Many Brahmins lived in temples, removed from society.
 Others spent a great deal of time in contemplation and meditation.
 Some were quite social.

 The Kshatriya: Kshatriyas were the warriors.
 Rulers of towns and cities mostly came from the Kshatriya caste.
-Any decision they made, however, could be overuled by a member of the Brahmin, the caste above them.
+Any decision they made, however, could be overruled by a member of the Brahmin, the caste above them.